SamGarciaDev/htb-writeups/machines/backdoor/README.md

 ## Foothold

 We can see that there is a vulnerable plugin called Ebook Download.
-If we search for it on searchsploit, we fill find file with id 39575.
+If we search for it on searchsploit, we fill find file with **id 39575**.
 I will download it on my computer using:

 `searchsploit -m 39575`

 If we open the text file, we can see that the plugin is vulnerable to Path Traversal and Local File Inclusion.
-We can list running processes using the path /proc/<pid>/cmdline.
+We can list running processes using the path /proc/*pid*/cmdline, where pid is a valid process ID.
 Using a Python script to iterate through the PIDs, we can find which are running.

 ```python